cjdoris/LogarithmicNumbers.jl/README.md

 A [logarithmic number system](https://en.wikipedia.org/wiki/Logarithmic_number_system) for Julia.

-Provides the type `ULogarithmic` for representing non-negative real numbers in log-space, and `Logarithmic` for representing all real numbers.
+Provides the signed `ULogarithmic` and unsigned `Logarithmic` types for representing real numbers on a logarithmic scale.

 This is useful when numbers are too big or small to fit accurately into a `Float64` and you only really care about magnitude.